LiamGallagher737/learnbevy/README.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout cert.key -out cert.pem
 ```

-## 📂 compile_worker

-This is for caching responses on cloudflare.
-This is needed as there is no other way to cache POST requests.

 ## 📂 images

 This is where the Dockfile is for the images used durning compiling.
 A single dockerfile is used taking both a Bevy version and Rust channel as arguments.
 The Cargo.toml files for each version are in the `manifests` directory, each version gets it's own file as the features change between versions.